outspokenmarket/om_quant_fin/README.md

-# OM Quant lib
+# OM Quant Fin

-OM Quant is a simple Python library for quantitative trading analysis.
+OM Quant Fin is a simple Python library for quantitative trading analysis.
 It provides functionality for downloading stock data, calculating various indicators, and running a logistic regression model with AUC and Gini metrics for model evaluation.

 ## Project Structure